stivemok/alx-low_level_programming/0x00-hello_world/README.md

 Install the linter with sudo ./install.sh

 emacs or vi a new file called betty, and copy the script below:

 ----
 #!/bin/bash

-# Simply a wrapper script to keep you from having to use betty-style
+/* Simply a wrapper script to keep you from having to use betty-style

-# and betty-doc separately on every item.
+ and betty-doc separately on every item.

-# Originally by Tim Britton (@wintermanc3r), multiargument added by
+ Originally by Tim Britton (@wintermanc3r), multiargument added by

-# Larry Madeo (@hillmonkey)
+ Larry Madeo (@hillmonkey)*/

 BIN_PATH="/usr/local/bin"